chariotsofiron/chariotsofiron.github.io/src/mira.md

 # Calling convention

-The calling convention isn't strict and can be defined by the user.
+The calling convention isn't strict and up to the user.
 My preference is for the stack to grow downward with post-decrement for push.
 Here's an example implementation of that

 ```asm
 - post-decrement stack for push